jl-n/open-projection/notes.md

 - Graticules DONE
 - Bathymetry DONE

+- Make projection changeable
+- Ensure text is sized reasonably at all map sizes
+- Add .png and .svg options to download button
+- Add radio boxes to enable (or disable) various map layers
+- Make the url configs more robust (type sanitation)
+- Question mark popup for the "about this project"
+- Hide toolbar
+- Make it render quicker by not rendering the download map page until only when neccesary
+- Test on mobile?

 #Ideas
 - Consider layers - people can select what goes onto the exported print ready svg file